Sudoku: Spread outside Japan

-In 1997, Hong Kong judge Wayne Gould saw a partly completed puzzle in a Japanese bookshop.
-Over six years, he developed a computer program to produce unique puzzles rapidly.
+In 1997, the recently retired Hong Kong judge Wayne Gould saw a Sudoku puzzle book in a Tokyo bookshop.
+Over six years, he developed a computer program to produce the puzzles and rate their difficulty.

-The first newspaper outside of Japan to publish a Sudoku puzzle was The Conway Daily Sun (New Hampshire), which published a puzzle by Gould in September 2004.
+The first newspaper outside of Japan to publish a Sudoku puzzle was The Conway Daily Sun (of North Conway, New Hampshire), which published a puzzle by Gould in September 2004.
+Gould's wife Gayle was a professor of linguistics at the local university.

 Gould pitched the idea of publishing Sudoku puzzles to newspapers, offering the puzzles for free in exchange for the newspapers' attributing them to him and linking to his website for solutions and other puzzles.

 Knowing that British newspapers have a long history of publishing crosswords and other puzzles, he promoted Sudoku to The Times in Britain, which launched it on November 12, 2004 (calling it Su Doku).
 The first letter to The Times regarding Su Doku was published the following day on November 13 from Ian Payn of Brentford, complaining that the puzzle had caused him to miss his stop on the tube.
 Sudoku puzzles rapidly spread to other newspapers as a regular feature.

 The rapid rise of Sudoku in Britain from relative obscurity to a front-page feature in national newspapers attracted commentary in the media and parody (such as when The Guardians G2 section advertised itself as the first newspaper supplement with a Sudoku grid on every page).
 Recognizing the different psychological appeals of easy and difficult puzzles, The Times introduced both, side by side, on June 20, 2005.
 From July 2005, Channel 4 included a daily Sudoku game in their teletext service.
 On August 2, the BBC's program guide Radio Times featured a weekly Super Sudoku with a 16×16 grid.